Benevolent-Roosters/otter-io/README.md

-# Project Name
+# Otter.io

-The project description
+A project management tool catered to improving the software engineer's workflow.

+Follow this link for a video-tutorial: [https://youtu.be/Or-JEfKEPT4](https://youtu.be/Or-JEfKEPT4)

 ## Team